DoubleHelixApp/doublehelixapp.github.io/docs/user-guide.md

 # User guide

-This page explains the main window of WGSE-NG.
+This page explains the main window of DoubleHelix.
 Will add some screenshot when the UI will be more mature.

 ## Main UI